daveyarwood/show-updates/README.md

   building comprehensive web APIs in Clojure.
 This is my first time using yada, and I'm finding it quite novel and refreshing.

-* I'm not sure yet what technology I want to use to build the web frontend.
+* I'm experimenting with [re-frame](https://github.com/Day8/re-frame) for the web frontend.
-  I'm considering Hoplon, vs. exploring a ClojureScript React wrapper library of some kind.
-Hoplon would be easiest, since I already know how to use it and I'm happy with it.

 ## Implementation notes